Get your Staff flu AND Tdap vaccines at one of Erie's Flu Vaccine Fairs in October!

 - I need the flu shot every year.

 The Centers for Disease Control (CDC) recommends a yearly flu vaccine for everyone 6 months of age and older.
-Flu viruses change constantly, so the vaccine is reviewed each year and updated as needed, based on which flu viruses are making people sick. - We all still need a flu vaccine even though we are masked!
+Flu viruses change constantly, so the vaccine is reviewed each year and updated as needed, based on which flu viruses are making people sick. - We all need a flu vaccine!